xiaohaier66/PlayCards/README.md

 #PlayCards

-#Description of the packages
+1.Description of the packages
-##Package 1 and package 2 are very similar.
+    Package 1 and package 2 are very similar.
-#Description of the classes
+2.Description of the classes
-##Class Poker abstracts the properties of a single card.
+    Class Poker abstracts the properties of a single card.
-##Class Pokers abstracts the attributes of a deck of CARDS (52 CARDS by default).
+    Class Pokers abstracts the attributes of a deck of CARDS (52 CARDS by default).